honza/vim-snippets/README.md

 About how to install snipate see [snipmate@garbas](https://github.com/garbas/vim-snipmate)

-(Bundle, Pathogen, git clone - keywords to make people find this link by ctrl-f search) I know that I should be reading the docs of the snippet engine, just let me copy paste into my .vmirc:
+(Bundle, Pathogen, git clone - keywords to make people find this link by ctrl-f search) I know that I should be reading the docs of the snippet engine, just let me copy paste into my .vimrc:
 [See this pull request](https://github.com/honza/vim-snippets/pull/307/files).

 TROUBLE